Raove/Kawagawa-Memes/README.md

 "$commands" will show commands with the most used on top
 "$leave" will make the bot leave the voice channel
 "$delete [x]" will delete x commands
-"$avatar @x" will show you x profile's picture if you leave it blanks as "$avatar" it'll show you your own
+"$avatar @x" will show you x profile's picture if you leave it blanks as "$avatar" it'll show you your own(This one is bugged, sometimes it works, sometimes it doesn't, needs fix)

 **#Supported Audio/URL formats**
 Currently included by default are: